dyc/beans/readme.md

 # setup

-we're developing this on an early 2015 mbp. it has a 2.7ghz i5, 8gb memory, and is running macos 10.14.6.
+we're developing this on an early 2015 mbp. it has an 2.7ghz i5, 8gb memory, and is running macos 10.14.6.

 ## cross toolchain